 - The balance sheet

 - The cash flow statement

 Interest expenses listed in the debt schedule are tied into your income statement, while the balance sheet includes the same closing debt balance.
-The 3rd tie-in comes from the principal repayments which influence the cash flow statement.
+The third tie-in comes from the principal repayments, which influence the cash flow statement.

 As you build your business debt schedule, there are a few essential categories you will need to include.

 Adding the details of each debt enables you to get a fuller picture of the commitments and variables in your business, each aspect allowing you to strategize more effectively for today and tomorrow.
 You should include the following information regarding each debt: